Logo

 Alex Higgins recorded messages on tape and sent them to the boy with his best wishes.

-Alex Higgins later visited the boy in hospital and played a snooker match he promised to have with him when he recovered.
+Alex Higgins later visited the boy in hospital and played a snooker match that he promised to have with him when he recovered.

 In 1996, Alex Higgins was convicted of assaulting a 14-year-old boy, while in 1997 then-girlfriend Holly Haise stabbed him three times during a domestic argument.